flyingpeach/flyingpeach.github.io/docs/mentoring.markdown

 Typical responsibilities include literature review, problem formulation, pen-and-paper analysis, coding (typically MATLAB or Python), simulations, manuscript preparation, and preparing talks.
 I will provide the necessary guidance on these tasks.
 I also expect some degree of initative from students of all levels: for instance, before coming to me with a question, students should make a reasonable attempt to find an answer using the resources available to them.

 #### **Lab culture**
 I aim to foster a collaborative and inclusive environment for students to thrive in, regardless of their race, gender identity, sexual orientation, or any other demographic attributes.
 As such, I expect students to be respectful and courteous to their colleagues.
-I will also advocate for (or provide) free food, when the occasion warrants.

 #### **PhD graduation**
 I expect that at graduation, a PhD student is able to independently propose, justify, and solve a research problem.
 Typically, they will have provided evidence of this via numerous first-author conference and journal publications.
 I expect students to graduate in no more than 5 years.